0pen-Sourcer/Complete-Utility-App/README.md

 **This is an open-source community tool — not for unauthorized resale or rebranding.**

 For any issues or requests, feel free to [email me](mailto:ishantstech@gmail.com).

 ---

 ## 📜 License
 This project is licensed under the **GNU GPL v3**.
 Tesseract OCR is licensed under the **Apache License 2.0**.

 ---

+## ⚠️ Legal Disclaimer

+**Complete Utility App is intended for personal and legal use only.**
+This tool provides downloading, conversion, and encryption features for educational and responsible usage.
+Users are solely responsible for complying with all applicable laws and platform terms.
+The developer does not condone or support piracy, copyright infringement, or illegal file access in any form.

+---